- 5 Simultaneous Connections

 - Additional Malware Protection

-“Hotspot Shield is a no-frills budget option for basic VPN protection with on-off access to streaming services.”
+“Hotspot Shield offers no-frills basic VPN protection with on-off access to streaming services”

 A no-nonsense solution for secure browsing on the go